Do You Mind (Kyla song)

-"Do You Mind" is a song by British singer Kyla.
-It was released as a digital download in the United Kingdom in 2008.
+"Do You Mind" is the debut single by British singer Kyla.
+It was released as a digital download in the United Kingdom on 26 January 2009.
 The song peaked at number 48 on the UK Singles Chart in 2009.

 Samples

 "Do You Mind (Crazy Cousinz Remix)" was later heavily sampled in Drake's "One Dance" (2016) which peaked at number-one in the UK, US and Canada.

-"Do You Mind" was sampled on ArrDee's 2022 single "Hello Mate", with Kyla being credited as a featured artist.
+"Do You Mind" was also sampled in ArrDee's 2022 single "Hello Mate", with Kyla being credited as a featured artist.
 The single peaked at number 37 on the UK charts.